Size and Lay Out Your Dashboard

 After you create a dashboard, you can resize and reorganize it to work better for your users.

 A best practice is to start with setting the size so any layout work starts at the correct size.

 Fixed size (default): The dashboard remains the same size, regardless of the size of the window used to display it.
 If the dashboard is larger than the window, it becomes scrollable.
 You can pick from a preset size or specify a custom size.

 Fixed size dashboards let you specify the exact location and position of the content on the dashboard, which can be useful if there are floating objects.

 Published dashboards that use a fixed size can load faster because they're more likely to use a cached version on the server.
 For other performance tips, see Optimize Workbook Performance.

 Use this setting when you're designing for two different display sizes that need the same content and have similar shapes—such as small- and medium-sized browser windows.
-Range also works well for mobile dashboards with vertical layouts, where the width may change to account for different mobile device widths, but the height is fixed to allow for vertical scrolling.
+Range also works well for mobile dashboards with vertical layouts.
+(The width is allowed to change for different mobile device widths, but the height is fixed for vertical scrolling.)

 Automatic: The dashboard automatically resizes to fill the window used to display it.